[hfe_template id='123664']

 Ph Adjustment

-Ph adjustment to neutralise water is crucial so that you inhibit the corrosion of copper piping.
-The best option is by circulating the water through calcium carbonate or limestone media.
+Ph adjustment to neutralise water is crucial to inhibiting the corrosion of copper piping.
+The best option is circling the water through calcium carbonate or limestone media.

 High Bacterial or E-coli Levels

-UV lights are used to destroy any living organisms in the water, as in bacterias and E-coli.
-The ultraviolet light spectrum is strong enough to kill any living organisms in the water.
+UV lights destroy living organisms in the water, such as bacteria and E. coli.
+The ultraviolet light spectrum is strong enough to kill any living organism in the water.

-Other filtration methods include activated charcoal filters (which removes the earthy taste and smell from the water) and sediment filters that range between 1 and 50 microns.
+Other filtration methods include activated charcoal filters (which remove the earthy taste and smell from the water) and sediment filters that range between 1 and 50 microns.

 Parts of living in this day and age require a shift in how we view and utilise water.
-We need to be mindful that although water is a renewable resource, it needs to be utilised with care.
+We must be mindful that although water is a renewable resource, it must be employed with care.

 Boreholes give you an excellent alternative to local council water, which has become expensive.
 They also add value to your property overall.

-Having a borehole is a winning idea all around!
-Having a borehole and solar panels would be perfect for a living off the grid home.
+Having a borehole is a winning idea!
+A borehole and solar panels would be perfect for an off-the-grid home.